PriyaMulla/Carpool-Connect-VC/intellij/doc/use-cases/edit-account.md

 * User: Wants an easily readable system to create an account and easily gain access to the application

 ### Preconditions
-* User should have a password
+* User should have an account

 ### Postconditions
 * User edited their account